Hitachi Energy and Equinor sign a strategic collaboration agreement to accelerate the energy transition

-Zurich, Switzerland, Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Hitachi Energy, a global technology leader that is advancing a sustainable energy future for all, today announced it has signed a strategic collaboration agreement with Equinor, one of the world’s largest energy companies, to collaborate within electrification, renewable power generation and low-carbon initiatives worldwide.
+TOKYO, Nov 9, 2022 - (JCN Newswire) - Hitachi Energy, a global technology leader that is advancing a sustainable energy future for all, today announced it has signed a strategic collaboration agreement with Equinor, one of the world's largest energy companies, to collaborate within electrification, renewable power generation and low-carbon initiatives worldwide.

 The agreement underlines both companies' commitment to accelerate the energy transition and advance a more sustainable, flexible and secure energy system.
 It builds on the two companies' long and successful collaboration over many decades.
 During that time, Hitachi Energy has provided Equinor with power grid solutions and pioneering technologies on several projects, such as Dogger Bank A, B and C, the world's largest offshore wind farm on completion, and Troll A, the world's first HVDC power-from-shore connection.